White Sands National Park Camping Guide

 - Whistle

-By planning carefully and respecting the desert environment, your White Sands camping experience can be truly unforgettable.
+By planning carefully and respecting the desert environment, your White Sands camping experience can be truly memorable.
 Whether sledding down moonlit dunes, watching sunrise paint the sand pink and gold, or stargazing from your campsite in the surrounding desert, White Sands offers a camping adventure found nowhere else on Earth.
 Happy camping at White Sands National Park -- may your days be bright and your nights filled with stars on the dunes!